s175573/GIANA/README.md

 ### 6. Multi-thread processing

 GIANA supports multiple thread processing with the `-N` option.
 To date, this option only applies to the nearest neighbor search step.

+### 7. Visualizing output isometric cooridnates with tree plot

+We provide an [example](https://htmlpreview.github.io/?https://github.com/s175573/GIANA/blob/master/GIANAtree.html) to use the neighbor joining tree to visualize the output clusters.